Esri/feedback-js-api-next/.github/ISSUE_TEMPLATE/esm.md

 A clear and concise description of what the bug is, and the exact error message.

 **Framework and build tools**
- - Angular, React, node.js, vue, webpack, rollup
+ - Angular, React, node.js, vue, webpack, rollup [e.g. Angular 10.0.2]

 **To Reproduce**
 Steps to reproduce the behavior.